 Since 2011, owners Wendy and Troy Jochems began planting the luscious lavender seen at the Hope Hill Lavender Farm.
 This farm’s four species of lavender are all hand-harvested and used for culinary purposes, oil, and dried lavender bouquets.
 Visitors can enjoy the farm’s more than 1,600 plants in four different varieties: Provence, Grosso, Hidcote, and Munstead.
 Explore Hope Hill’s gift shop and treat yourself to lavender body lotion, shampoo, and soy candles.

 Ready for a real workout and view of some beautiful spring flowers?
 Go to the 650-acre Tyler Arboretum in Media where you’ll find manicured gardens, woodlands, wetlands, and meadows all decked out in spring’s finest.
 The arboretum offers 17 miles of trails ranging from the family-friendly to the far more challenging, with some steep hills passing by the property’s historic ruins.
-Check out the wildflower walks, offered every Wednesday, or learn about the arboretum’s Magnificent Magnolias at an info session and tour on April 14.
+Check out the wildflower walks, offered every Wednesday.

 Dating back to the early 20th century, the land surrounding the Chanticleer estate was originally developed as a way for summer homes to escape the heat of Philadelphia.
 Today, the estate boasts what has been called the most romantic, imaginative and exciting public garden in America.
 With more than 5,000 plants on 35 acres ranging from lush green lawns to hardy perennials, there’s something for everyone to enjoy at this breathtaking city escape.